You have the ceremony organised, and the invitations sent, but you’re sure that you’re missing something.

 A favour for after the party is to send out thank you cards to your guests who attended and gave gifts.
 Have your child “sign” them to add a finishing touch – a small but sweet way to show your appreciation.

 With all of the planning and preparation out of the way, the most important thing left to do is enjoy your little one’s special day.
 Make lasting memories and shower your bundle of joy in love to show them just how treasured they are.

-Visit Molly Brown London to discover the full range of keepsake children’s jewellery, including Christening bangles.
+Visit Molly B London to discover the full range of keepsake children’s jewelry, including Christening bangles.
 All of our pieces are crafted from sterling silver in classic designs and contemporary styles.
-Show someone what they mean to you with Molly Brown jewellery today.
+Show someone what they mean to you with Molly B jewelry today.